 Article re-posted with permission from Parker Hannifin Sealing & Shielding Team.

-Original content can be found on Parker’s Website and was written by Nathan Wells, Application Engineer, Parker Engineered Polymer Systems Division.
+Original content can be found on Parker’s Website and was written by Dan Ewing, senior chemical engineer, Parker Hannifin O-Ring & Engineered Seals Division.

 Compressive Stress Relaxation (CSR) is a means of estimating the service life of a rubber seal over an extended period of time.
 As such, it can be thought of as the big brother of compression set testing.
 Rather than measuring the permanent loss of thickness of a compressed rubber specimen as is done in the compression set, CSR testing directly measures the load force generated by a compressed specimen and how it drops over time.
 In part 1 of our blog series, we will explore the theory of CSR testing, common test methods, and how CSR differs from compression set testing.

 To understand the value of CSR testing and how it differs from compression set testing, it is helpful to return to the basic theory of how a rubber seal functions.
 In a standard compressed seal design, a rubber seal is deformed between two parallel surfaces to roughly 75% of its original thickness.
 Because the material is elastic in nature, the seal pushes back against the mating surfaces, and this contact force prevents fluid flow past the seal, thus achieving a leak-free joint.
 Over time, the material will slowly (or perhaps not so slowly) relax.
 The amount of force with which the seal pushes against the mating surfaces will drop, and the seal will become permanently deformed into the compressed shape.
 In compression set testing, the residual thickness of the specimen is measured, and it is assumed that this residual thickness is valid proxy for the amount of residual load force generated by the compressed seal.
 In CSR testing, the residual load force is measured directly.